Welcome to G21!

 - Students admitted into the course will receive 3 credits on successful completion of the course.

 - While the G21 is a 3-credit course, applicants must keep in mind that the course will take place over the entire academic year, during both the Fall and Winter terms.
 The class will meet on a bi-weekly basis.
-This year’s G21 course is scheduled to take place every two weeks on Monday afternoon at 3-6 pm.

 - If a student wishes to take the course for credit in their own major or minor program to fulfil requirements, they must receive approval from their home program or department.